Films and Documentaries

 Videos – Talks, Presentations

 Race, Law and Education – Berkeley Conversations.
-Berkeley Law Dean Erwin Chemerinsky as he hosts a panel focused on issues of race and the law concerning K-12 education in the United States.
+Berkeley Law Dean Erwin Chemerinsky hosts a panel focused on issues of race and the law concerning K-12 education in the United States.
 Speakers include:

 Prudence Carter, Dean, Graduate School of Education, UC Berkeley